SpeciesFileGroup/taxonworks_doc/manuals/BASIC_ARTICLE_PARSING.md

  This is important, Crossref will almost always find a hit, it may not be correct.

-* Check the box `Also create people from authors and editors of BibTeX source?`

-This parses out the authors into People records while it adds the source.
+* Check the box `Also create people from authors and editors of BibTeX source?` This parses out the authors into People records while it adds the source.
 Note that this will result in duplicate people.
 There is a utility to merge people that can be used from time to time.
+@proceps: in my practice, more efficient way, is to never use this option to parse the authors, instead go to `Edit source` and add people manually, this will avoid duplication, and results in more clean data in the database.
+Also, it is always useful to check edit section of the source to check for missing data, some journals do not return the volum or number by Crossref, in some other cases, the pages are missing.
+Adding a Serial for the source is also a good practice.

 * Click `Create BibTex Source`
 * You are taken to the `Show` page for the Source